This post contains affiliate links.

 Alabama Mardi Gras

 Mobile is another French settlement with deep roots in Mardi Gras.
 They also claim to have the earliest celebrations in the country, dating back to 1703.
 Festivities run for two and a half weeks before Fat Tuesday.
-What you will often find tossed from floats are Moon Pies, a Southern made snack.
+What you will often find tossed from floats are Moon Pies, a Southern-made snack.
 There’s also Joe Cain Day, named for the founder of the celebrations.

 You probably won’t get into any of the Mardi Gras balls unless you know someone in the krewe, but the parades are open to all.
 They’re in both downtown Mobile and nearby areas like Orange Beach.

 But you can go to the Mobile Carnival Museum, the only museum in the country devoted to the history of Carnival.
 It has rooms of the lavish attire the court of various krewes wear every season.
 You’ll also get to see how the celebration has evolved over the last 100+ years.
 Get your Skip the Line Mobile Carnival Museum ticket before you go.
+The History Museum of Mobile also has an exhibit on the festivities.

 Mississippi Mardi Gras